sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-38.md

 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0,
 ```

-The regular grouping of 3 seems to indicate a `modulo` 3 something going on.
+The regular grouping of 3 indicates a `modulo 3` going on.
 Let's try to add it:

 ```
 (define (d-euler i)